njwilson23/fun/README.md

-# fun - effects in Python
+# fun - more functional Python

 `fun` is a peculiar way of writing Python promoting functions, expressions, and immutable data.